Urinal: Urinals designed for females

-In the Western world, females are generally taught to sit or squat while urinating.
+In the Western world, women are generally taught to sit or squat while urinating.
 Many therefore do not know how – or even that it is possible – for a female to aim her urine stream as would be required to use a stand-up urinal.
-Thus, several different types of urinals have been designed for females that do not require the user to aim their urine stream.
+Thus, several different types of urinals have been designed for women that do not require the user to aim their urine stream.
 A typical user could thus theoretically approach such a urinal squatting backwards over it without necessarily trying to aim their stream.